35 Quick Tips for Handling Your Own Pennsylvania Personal Injury Car Accident Settlement

-1. Make sure you've got the correct address and identity of the person(s) who were responsible for the accident.
-If there was more than one potentially at fault driver involved, make sure you get everyone's identity.
-Remember, the police report is a good place to start but it may not be correct.
-Sometimes the police make mistakes (just like everyone else).
+1. Make sure that you’ve got the correct address and identity of the person(s) responsible for the accident.
+If there was more than one potentially at-fault driver involved, make sure that you get everyone’s identity.
+Remember, the police report is a good place to start, but it may not be correct.
+Sometimes, the police make mistakes (just like everyone else).

-2. If any of the involved drivers were working for someone else, make sure you get the correct name and address of the employers.
+2. If any of the involved drivers was working for someone else, make sure that you get the correct name and address of the employer.

 3. Get the contact information of any witnesses to the accident.